howerj/bit-serial/readme.md

 * op    = instruction operand
 * flg   = flags register
 * N     = bit width, which is 16.

-The GET/SET instructions can be used to perform I/O, and is also used to get/set some of the registers (program counter and flag register).
-These are the most complicated instructions.

 Notice that the when the indirect flag is *not* set that the top bits will be anded with '0xF' and not '0x0'.